YWCA Glendale: Our Response to Current Events

 The YWCA Glendale joins with over 200 YWCAs across the country, united to answer the cry for justice, peace, and dignity for all.
 We will continue to call for dismantling systemic racism and equal protection and opportunity under the law through our education and advocacy work.
 You can read our CEO’s Statement on The Pathway to Healing and Reconciliation HERE

 Like most of you, YWCA Glendale has been laser focused on the news of the evolving coronavirus pandemic.
 As a provider of emergency and social services for the most vulnerable members of our community, we understand that we play a critical role in maintaining both the health and safety of those seeking our services.
-We are classified as an essential business under the Safer at Home Order for the State of California and Los Angeles County; our domestic violence shelter will remain open during this time.
+We are classified as an essential business under the Safer at Home Orders for the State of California and Los Angeles County; our domestic violence shelter will remain open during this time.

 We have been following the recommendations and guidelines of state and local public health officials and will continue to do so.
 Our 24 hour services – emergency shelter and our domestic violence hotline will remain available to meet the needs of those whose lives depend on them.
 We have shifted all community services: counseling, legal and case management to online video conferencing and phone calls.
 We encourage all clients with questions to call: 1-(888)-999-7511.

 - Canceling our April 28th Stand Against Racism Roundtable Event.
 Our Stand Against Racism online/social media campaign elements continued online during the week of April 20th-26th.

 - As an essential provider of vital social services, our emergency services: emergency shelter and our confidential hotline will remain available 24/7.